25 DIY Box Turtle Habitat Ideas & Inspirations For Beginners

 Add a hollow wood, a medium-sized water container with smooth pebbles, and the fun addition of berry bushes to improve the habitat.
 Build a wire net cover to provide protection.

-Create a compelling home for box turtles with four sections divided by wooden fences.
+Build a four-section box turtle home divided by low wooden fences.
 Add a layer of dried leaves to the substrate to enhance it, then decorate each compartment with stones, branches, and bark.

 Add water puddles for hydration, aquatic plants for a peaceful ambiance, and a wire net lid to provide a covering.